jasonbayton/rhino_content/support/soti-safetynet-compliant.md

 If it continues to happen, you may either

-1. Opt to disable SafetyNet verification
+1. Opt to disable SafetyNet verification <br />
 <div class="numbered-instructions" markdown="1">
   1. Head to System Settings
   2. Open Global Settings